saramoohead/engineering-your-story/session01/001c_3d_pens.md

 * Practice the squiggling!
 [Stencil from 3D Doodler](https://learn.the3doodler.com/stencils/lettering-practice/)

-Now that you've had a little bit of practice, try doing the first letter of your name, or even your whole name.
+Now that you've had some practice, try doing the first letter of your name, or even your whole name.
 Tip: do the outline of the letter first, then fill in using "lawnmower lines".

-## End of session 1
+# End of session 1

 [Session list](../session_list)